Reading Time: 9 minutes

 So then on day 2 when I notice that Avery has the exact same mouth, when my nipples are already blistering and bruising along the peak line he leaves after latching, leaving my nipples in that lipstick shape, with the dreaded knife-like stab of pain with every nipple chomp…why don’t I immediately call and book an appointment?
 For me personally it was for a few reasons:

-- Over the past few years I have grown to question interventions of any sort, wanting to make sure they are truly necessary with the benefits and risks properly weighed before going ahead.
+- Over the past few years I have grown to question interventions, wanting to make sure they are truly necessary with the benefits and risks properly weighed before going ahead.

 - I didn’t know Avery yet, didn’t know his little mannerisms, feeding or sleeping behaviour, and felt I needed to know who he was a little bit before changing something about him – so that I could truly understand how it was affecting him.